Shivakiran1122/javafullstack/SpringBootWithAWSDDeployment.md

   **To over come this problem and cost we use cloud computing:**<br/>
    To provide IT resources over the internet cloud computing came into the market.<br/>
   **Cloud computing is on demand delivery of IT resources( database, servers, load balancer) over the internet with pay as go pricing( pay only for the amount of time we used)**<br/>
-  Instead of buying, owing and maintaining physical data centers and servers, you can access technology services such as computing power, storage and databases, on an as-needed basics.
+  Instead of buying, owing and maintaining physical data centers and servers, you can access technology services such as computing power, storage and databases, on an as-needed basics.<br/>
- **Cloud Advantages:**
+ **Cloud Advantages:**<br/>
  1.Data Security<br/>
  2.Scalability<br/>
  3.Reduced Costs<br/>